-Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
-If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
-This can be accomplished by filing the ACCSC Complaint Form.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
+Schools accredited by the Accrediting Council for Independent Colleges and Schools must have a procedure and operational plan for handling student complaints.
+If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the accrediting council.
+All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
 Please direct all inquiries to: